Download the Complete FYRU By-Laws

 Section 2.1 PURPOSES.
 The Corporation is organized exclusively for the purposes as defined and limited by Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (or any corresponding provision of any future United States Internal Revenue Law) and, in furtherance thereof and not in limitation thereof:

-(a) To establish national goals for athletic activities related to the sport of rugby and encourage the attainment of those goals;
+(a) To establish State goals for youth athletic activities related to the sport of rugby and encourage the attainment of those goals;

-(c) To exercise exclusive jurisdiction over the sport of rugby in the State of Florida, in championships and other competitions;
+(c) To exercise exclusive jurisdiction over the youth rugby in the State of Florida, in championships and other competitions;

-(d) To promote and support athletic activities in the sport of rugby involving the State of Florida and other States/Countries;
+(d) To promote and support athletic activities in the youth rugby involving the State of Florida and other States/Countries;

 (e) To promote and encourage physical fitness and public participation in rugby;

-(f) To assist organizations and individuals concerned with sports in the development of rugby training;
+(f) To assist organizations and individuals concerned with sports in the development of youth rugby training;

 (g) To protect the opportunity of and encourage and provide assistance to any athlete, coach, trainer, manager, administrator, or official to participate in rugby without discrimination on the basis of race, color, religion, age, gender, sexual orientation, national origin, or physical handicap;

-(h) To establish rules regarding eligibility for participation by individuals in rugby competition on a local, regional, national and international level;
+(h) To establish rules regarding eligibility for participation by individuals in youth rugby competition on a local and regional;

-(k) To provide and coordinate technical information on physical training, equipment design, coaching and performance analysis in the sport of rugby;
+(k) To provide and coordinate technical information on physical training, equipment design, coaching and performance analysis of youth rugby;

 (l) To encourage and support research, development, and dissemination of information in the areas of sports medicine and sports safety related to the sport of rugby;